datagrok-ai/public/help/datagrok/solutions/domains/chem/chem.md

 * **Encoding function**: The encoding function that will be used for pre-processing of molecules.
 Currently, only one encoding function is available, that will use [chemical fingerprint](https://www.rdkit.org/UGM/2012/Landrum_RDKit_UGM.Fingerprints.Final.pptx.pdf) distances between each molecule to calculate pairwise distances.
 The `Fingerprints` function has 1 parameter which you can adjust using the gear (⚙️) button next to the encoding function selection:
     * Fingerprint type: The type of molecular fingerprints that will be used to generate monomer substitution matrix.
 Options are `Morgan`, `Pattern` or `RDKit`.
 * **Method**: The dimensionality reduction method that will be used.
 The options are:
-    * UMAP: [UMAP](https://umap-learn.readthedocs.io/en/latest/) is a dimensionality reduction technique that can be used for visualisation similarly to t-SNE, but also for general non-linear dimension reduction.
+    * UMAP: [UMAP](https://umap-learn.readthedocs.io/en/latest/) is a dimensionality reduction technique that can be used for visualization similarly to t-SNE, but also for general non-linear dimension reduction.
     * t-SNE: [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) is a machine learning algorithm for dimensionality reduction developed by Geoffrey Hinton and Laurens van der Maaten.
 It is a nonlinear dimensionality reduction technique that is particularly well-suited for embedding high-dimensional data into a space of two or three dimensions, which can then be visualized in a scatter plot.

     Other parameters for dimensionality reduction method can be accessed through the gear (⚙️) button next to the method selection.